Red Oak ISD Community Advisory Council

 The ROCAC is made up of parents of students enrolled in the district, business leaders, realtors, clergy, elected officials, district staff, and community members.

 What is the role of the Council?

 The ROCAC is strictly advisory.
-Other matters that come before the Council include the district’s budget, the school calendar, plans for new developments and any new educational programs and initiatives.
+Other matters that come before the Council include the district’s budget, the school calendar, plans for new developments, and any new educational programs and initiatives.
 The Superintendent regularly consults with the ROCAC regarding matters about curriculum, new programs and initiatives, and progress toward achieving educational goals.
-Meetings are open to the public.

 Why serve on the Council?